Kartohan/weather-app-TOP-Project/README.md

 1. Design.
 It is very minimalistic, which, on the one hand, is not bad, but on the other hand, the site looks raw and unfinished.
 I did most of the functional part.
 2. I wanted to make a dynamic picture from behind.
 But something went wrong.
 Maybe I'll do it in the future.

-   17.07.2021 - The site is working.
+   17.07.2022 - The site is working.
 There is support for different displays.
 Saving the number system and the last selected city.
+   16.09.2022 - Add Ukrainian Language.

 Header picture by [Billy Huynh](https://unsplash.com/@billy_huy)